 CB: We have about 35 partner organizations — and I have a stack of agency applications I haven’t even been able to get to yet.
 We’re the only agency in western Pennsylvania that solely gives out diapers.
 That’s our mission.
 And, as we raise awareness, more and more agencies find out and realize they need diapers, too.
 Again, unlike other necessities, there’s no government assistance for diapers.
 Whenever we speak in front of foundations or other groups, they always ask how this got missed.
-How did this simple thing get missed when 1 in 3 American families struggle to provide diapers?
+How did this simple thing get missed?

 CF: Some folks might not realize you also provide this assistance to the elderly.
 Do you find that seniors are a more marginalized group?

 CB: Absolutely!
 Think about seniors’ needs and the cost of their supplies.
 Most of them are on a budget and might not be able to afford all of their basic needs.
 They may stay home and not get out to church or other activities, or even run errands, because they don’t have incontinence supplies or the ability to go buy them.
 Wherever we speak about this problem you see seniors in the audience nodding their heads because they or someone they know can relate to it.

 There is high demand and nobody else in this region does what we do.
 I can’t keep up with all the legwork and there is always the question of funds, but I’d love to see this organization continue growing.
 Our board is complete now — they’re excellent.
 I have a PR person; we hired an office administrator.
 And part of growing is partnering with more organizations throughout western Pennsylvania.

 CF: How could someone get involved with the Western Pennsylvania Diaper Bank?